-SPRINGFIELD, Mo.– From an undisclosed location, Kathy Jenkins called the KOLR10 newsroom.
-Her mission: To make a public apology for the “ugly” things she said in a now-viral video.
+SPRINGFIELD, Mo. — From an undisclosed location, Kathy Jenkins called the KOLR10 newsroom.
+Her mission: Publicly apologize for the “ugly” things she said in a now-viral video.

 The video, which surfaced on Monday, isn’t long.
 It only runs about 35 seconds.
 In it, Jenkins sits and later stands on the bed of a pickup truck while holding and dancing with a Confederate flag.

 “I will teach my grandkids to hate you all,” she says to someone off camera.
 She later raises her fist and declares “KKK belief.”

 Since the video surfaced, Kathy says she’s been locked out of Facebook and fired from her job (a punishment she says she deserved).
 She says she’s been the target of a few threats and she says even her friends are being threatened.

 When she called KOLR10 and Ozarks First, she wouldn’t even say where she was calling from; only specifying that she has left Branson, her home of six years.